svogl/STM32N6-GettingStarted-ObjectDetection/Middlewares/Camera_Middleware/ISP_Library/README.md

 - evision: 2A algorithms that are delivered as binary

 ## Enhancements, new features
-- Add sensor delay feature that can be manually set or automaticaly computed thanks to the STM32-ISP-IQTune desktop application
+- Update gamma feature to unique gamma
-- Improve AWB algorithm to avoid flickering between 2 illuminants
+- Update isp_param_conf examples
-- Add AEC anti-flicker feature that support 50Hz and 60Hz region.
+- Update evision libraries
-- Statistic area has been removed from init parameter of the ISP_Init() function
+- Fix STM32 ISP IQTune communication protocol for MacOS
-- Fix IAR build warnings in the evision libraries
+- Fix warnings in the evision libraries

 ## Known Issues and Limitations
 - None